($1,330) Movers From Chicago, IL to Washington

 - DIY vs. professional mover: DIY moving services are usually cheaper but involve more work and stress compared to hiring the pros.

-Is moving from Chicago, IL to Washington a good idea?
+What to know before moving from Chicago, IL, to Washington

 If you’re moving to Washington from Chicago, IL, you’ll want to compare what life will be like.